PaperMC/docs/docs/paper/admin/reference/built-in-commands.md

 Permission: `bukkit.command.paper.dumpitem` <br>
 Usage: `/paper dumpitem`

 Dumps info about the item that the player is holding.
-It can only be used by plyers!
+Can only be used by players!

 Example Dump: ![Example Dump](assets/example-item-dump.png)